marbu/blog-marbu-eu/about.md

 Preferred way to reach me is email: martinb@marbu.eu

-If you submit my post to
-[hacker news](https://news.ycombinator.com/from?site=marbu.eu) or
-[reddit](https://www.reddit.com/search/?q=site%3A%20marbu.eu), I will most likely notice any feedback or questions there sooner or later.
+There are no comment sections under the blog posts, but if you want to discuss some of my posts publicly and submit it to either [hacker news](https://news.ycombinator.com/from?site=marbu.eu) or [reddit](https://www.reddit.com/search/?q=site%3A%20marbu.eu), I will most likely notice any feedback or questions there sooner or later.